ShefaliGups11/ns-3-dev-git/src/internet/doc/tcp.rst

 been implemented:

 1. Pure ACK packets should not have the ECT bit set (Section 6.1.4).
-2. Retransmitted packets should not have the ECT bit set in order to prevent DoS attack (Section 6.1.5).
+2. In the current implementation, the sender only sends ECT(0) in the IP header.
 3. The sender should should reduce the congestion window only once in each window (Section 6.1.2).
 4. The receiver should ignore the CE bits set in a packet arriving out of